MicrosoftDocs/PowerShell-Docs/dsc/configData.md

 }
 ```

-Each hash table entry in AllNodes corresponds to configuration data to a node in the configuration.
-In addition to the required NodeName key, you can add other keys to the hash table as well, for example:
+You can add other keys to each hash table as well:

 ```powershell
 $MyData =